 3. Sometimes rashes, but if that’s the case you need to be seen by a doctor.

 Strep, left untreated can turn into bigger issues that can lead to heart issues.
-When my kids have a lingering sore throat I first check their throat.
+When my kids complain that their throat hurts – I first check their throat.
 If I see white patches I take them in for a culture.
 Cultures are often free, depending on your insurance coverage.
-Most doctors offices will allow you to just get a culture and not see the doctor (although, it seems like this is happening less and less ). **I have found a work-around, for those who are willing to swab their own family.
+Some doctors offices will allow you to just get a culture and not see the doctor (although, it seems like this is happening less and less ). **I have found a work-around, for those who are willing to swab their own family.
 I do use home strep tests with my own family.

 - Rapid strep — which results can be told within 5 minutes